military-mythology-and-legends

 Origins and Sources of Scandinavian Mythology

 The mythology of the Scandinavian peoples was an oral tradition for centuries before being committed to writing in the 13th century.
 The primary sources for our understanding of Norse myths are two Icelandic manuscripts: the Poetic Edda (or Elder Edda) and the Prose Edda (or Younger Edda).
-The Poetic Edda is a collection of anonymous poems that date back to the Viking Age, preserving tales of gods and heroes in a stark, allusive style.
-The Prose Edda, composed by the Icelandic chieftain and historian Snorri Sturluson around 1220, is a handbook for poets that systematically recounts the myths, explains kennings, and provides a Christian framework for understanding the pre-Christian traditions.
+The Poetic Edda is a collection of anonymous poems dating back to the Viking Age, preserving tales of gods and heroes in a stark, allusive style that emphasizes kennings and indirect references.
+The Prose Edda, composed by the Icelandic chieftain and historian Snorri Sturluson around 1220, serves as a handbook for poets, systematically recounting myths, explaining kennings, and providing a Christian framework for understanding pre-Christian traditions.
+A third, less known source is the Völsunga saga, which preserves legendary cycles of heroes like Sigurd, whose story echoes throughout later fantasy.

 Key Elements of Scandinavian Mythology in Modern Fantasy